 Pancreatic cancer is a disease in which normal cells in the pancreas stop working correctly and grow uncontrollably.
 These cancerous cells can build up and form a mass called a tumor.
-As it grows, a pancreatic tumor can affect the function of the pancreas, grow into nearby blood vessels and organs, and eventually metastasize (spread) to other parts of the body.
+As it grows, a pancreatic tumor can affect the function of the pancreas, grow into nearby blood vessels and organs, and eventually spread through a process called metastasis to other parts of the body.

 About the pancreas

-- The exocrine component, made up of ducts and acini (small sacs on the end of the ducts), makes enzymes (specialized proteins) that are released into the small intestine to help the body digest and break down food, particularly fats.
+- The exocrine component is made up of ducts and small sacs called acini on the end of the ducts.
+It makes specialized proteins called enzymes that are released into the small intestine to help the body digest and break down food, particularly fats.

-- The endocrine component of the pancreas is made up of specialized cells lumped together in islands in the organ, called islets of Langerhans.
-These cells make specific hormones, most importantly insulin, the substance that helps control the amount of sugar in the blood.
+- The endocrine component of the pancreas is made up of specialized cells lumped together in different locations within this part of the pancreas, called islets of Langerhans.
+These cells make specific hormones, most importantly insulin.
+Insulin is the substance that helps control the amount of sugar in the blood.

 Types of pancreatic cancer

 Exocrine tumors.
-These are the most common type of pancreatic cancer.
-About 95% of people with pancreatic cancer have adenocarcinoma, which starts in gland cells.
+These are the most common type of pancreatic cancer, and adenocarcinoma is the most common type of exocrine tumor.
 These tumors usually start in the ducts of the pancreas, called ductal adenocarcinoma.
 Much less commonly, if the tumor begins in the acini, it is called acinar adenocarcinoma.

 Endocrine tumors.
 These are also called islet cell tumors or pancreatic neuroendocrine tumors (PNETs).
 They are much less common than exocrine tumors, making up about 1% of pancreatic cancers.
 A pancreatic neuroendocrine tumor can be functioning, meaning it makes hormones, or nonfunctioning, meaning it doesn’t make hormones.
-A functioning neuroendocrine tumor is named based on the hormone the cells normally make:
+A functioning neuroendocrine tumor is named based on the hormone the cells normally make.
+These include:

 Looking for More of an Overview?